gaja-project/gaja/README.md

 ```js script
     chrome.storage.sync.set()
 ```
-which sets variable into chrome local storage.
-These vairables will then speak with our `content.js`.
+which sets variable into Chrome local storage.
+These variables will then speak with our `content.js`.
 ***

 Our `content.js` holds our meat and potatoes.
 In here we have our dual subtitle and font sizing functionality.
-To start, our file holds a listener to check any user changes which should have been toggled by `background.js`.
-Once a user activates the dual subtitles, our first mission is to create a new container for these subtitles in our
+To start, our file holds a listener to check any user changes which is tracked in the `background.js`.
+Once a user activates the dual subtitles, the extension will create a new container for these subtitles in our
 ```js script
     // Creates a subtitle container
     function createNewSubContainer(){